-The admission average will be calculated on ABE Provincial Level English, or English 12, or English 12 First Peoples, and three other ABE Provincial Level or Grade 12 courses, each of which must be graded.
+The overall admission average will be calculated on all academic Grade 11 and Grade 12 coursework, including ABE Provincial Level English, or English 12, or English 12 First Peoples.

-A minimum average of 67% is required for admission to all programs.
+A minimum average of 70% is required for admission to all programs.
 However, due to limited enrolment, a higher average is required in most programs.
 All courses must be completed by June.
 Summer school courses or grades obtained in supplemental examinations will not be considered.